Telshin/Spoilers/README.md

 Spoilers
 ========

-Mediawiki extension that allows for spoiler tags.
+Mediawiki extension that allows for spoiler tags that will hide a block of text.
+The spoiler button's show/hide message can be customized for each set.

 Installation
 ------------